dtikhonov/talks/netdev-0x14/lsquic-slides.md

   - Except when it isn't
 - Writes smaller than packet size are buffered
 - Inside `on_read` and `on_write` callbacks, reading and writing succeeds
+- "On read" and "on write" callbacks are called in a loop
+  - Don't forget to stop reading or writing
+  - Make progress
+  - Circuit breaker to save you
 - Unless stream is reset, in which case reading from stream returns -1
   - This is done so that user can collect error